Mheckmann7/Territories-client/README.md

 ## Shape Wars

 ### The original goal for this project was to create a multi user web app that utilized players real time locations.
-Which I did accomplish just not in the way I originally intended.

 ### Welcome to Shape Wars!